-Wedding Music List; How and When to Create It
+How and When to Create Your Wedding Playlist

 They say a party without cake is just a meeting, but what’s a party without some dancing?
 From the wedding march to the last tune, music can set the scene, so make sure you’re ready with your favorite songs.

 The playlist is, of course, only one of many to-dos, so keep it nice and simple, and remember that communication is paramount.
-First, select your music—is there a specific song you’d like to play as you walk down the aisle?
-What about for the first dance—do you and your spouse share a favorite, sentimental tune?
+First, select your wedding music — is there a specific song you’d like to play as you walk down the aisle?
+What about for the first dance — do you and your spouse share a favorite, sentimental tune?
 There’s also the option of live musical accompaniment, if you want to take it to another level.

 If you don’t have a large music library but still want something for the dance floor, consult your DJ.
 They can make suggestions based on your tastes and style, taking the pressure off of you to think of enough material to last the entire evening.
 DJs can be very accommodating, and you can dictate what is and isn’t played.
 Just make sure to voice your preferences and set the “rules” beforehand, so that you aren’t taken by surprise when classical music interrupts a country jam.